Drought in Nigeria: Human Causes

-The combination of climatic variability and human activities accelerates desertification, particularly in Norrthern Nigeria.
+The combination of climatic variability and human activities accelerates desertification, particularly in Northern Nigeria.
 Drought is often compounded by soil degradation, which further limits agricultural productivity and water availability.

 States Affected by Droughts

 The following states includes; Sokoto, Katsina, Zamfara, Kebbi, Jigawa and Kano in the north-west and Borno, Yobe, Gombe, Bauchi and Adamawa States in the north-eastern part of the country are mainly affected by droughts.

+Other states that are being affected of recent are Kwara, Niger etc.

 Climate

 The Harmattan season which occurs between the end of November and the middle of March brings about drought in Nigeria.
 It sometimes creates big clouds of dust which can result in dust storms or sandstorms.
 The wind can increase fire risk and cause severe crop damage.

 Government agency

 The National Environmental (Desertification Control and Drought Mitigation) Regulations, 2011 play roles in the regulation of desertification in Nigeria.
-They also play important roles in sensitizing Nigerians about the causes and dangers of Decertification.
+They also play important roles in sensitizing Nigerians about the causes and dangers of Desertification.
 They achieve this by encouraging reforestation, reseeding, afforestation and conservation of areas under desertification.